 In some cities, we are already seeing evidence of this shift.
 Recent innovative, successful developments include intergenerational communities that integrate senior housing in areas with a younger generation —near a university (a concept known as university-based retirement communities), in co-housing developments with foster children, or close to a pre-school education center, for instance.
 Other areas of new mixed-use commercial or repositioned suburban shopping centers and malls have also begun to weave a component of senior housing in their developments.

 As the boomers grow older, one thing is certain: the design of senior living will change significantly in the next 10 years, and the opportunities to develop meaningful places for an aging population will be numerous.

 Are you considering a senior housing project?
-Marks, Thomas Architects can help.
+Marks Thomas can help.
 Contact us to start the conversation.